dseguy/php-error-messages/messages/call-to-undefined-function-each().rst

 Description
 ___________

 each() used to be a PHP native function.
-It was deprecated in PHP 8.0, and is now undefined.
+It was deprecated in PHP 7.4, and is undefined since PHP 8.0.

 Example
 _______